parasoft/parasoft-someip-demo-app/README.md

   Provides the speed limit of the current road.

-- AAC ECU
+- ACC ECU

   Requests the PPDM ECU to get the maximum vehicle speed that needs to be controlled.

 - PPDM ECU

-  Upon receiving a request from the AAC ECU, it performs the following operations:
+  Upon receiving a request from the ACC ECU, it performs the following operations:
   - Receives distance and relative speed data published by the Radar ECU.
   - Requests the TSR ECU for the speed limit detected from traffic signs.
   - Requests the Google Map ECU for the current road speed limit.
   - Calculates the maximum vehicle speed to be controlled based on the collected data.
-  - Returns the calculated maximum speed to the AAC ECU.
+  - Returns the calculated maximum speed to the ACC ECU.

 ## Requirements
 - Java 17+